opencompany/www.opencompany.org/_i18n/en/about/index.md

 Trust is the foundation of the economy.
 The law establishes a minimum baseline of trustworthiness, and the status quo for companies is to operate near this baseline.
-How much more productive would our economy be if instead we worked together to maximize trust?
+What if we tried to *maximize* trust?

 We envision a world in which companies are generally trustworthy.
 We believe that the winning companies of the future will be those that proactively maximize trust, going above and beyond the letter of the law to cultivate relationships of trust with customers, stakeholders, and society as a whole.
-We believe that genuine, unforced corporate transparency and openness is the best way to earn trust.
+We believe that genuine, unforced corporate openness is the best way to earn trust.

 ### Our Pledge